The technology is supposed to help us! Or is it?

 In general, the level of understanding and knowledge about IT and technology is shamefully low, one reason more to try to educate as many as possible.

-The most commonly used communication platforms are still Skype and recently Teams (Microsoft), Messenger and WhatsApp (Facebook), Zoom, FaceTime (Apple), Discord, Meet/Hangouts/Duo (Google)...
+The most commonly used communication platforms are still Skype and Teams (Microsoft), Messenger and WhatsApp (Facebook), Zoom, FaceTime (Apple), Discord, Meet/Hangouts/Duo (Google), even Telegram...
 They are the most popular and also the most dangerous ones.

 Fortunately there are intelligent and nice people that create alternatives!
-These apps can run, and their services hosted, practically by anyone anywhere, they are free, open-source and very user-friendly, and they are as good as the "commercial" counterparts, if not even better.
+These apps can run, and their services hosted, practically by anyone anywhere, they are free, open-source and very user-friendly, and they are as good as the "commercial" counterparts, if not superior.

 Searching and surfing the web